SweptWasTaken/GTNH-OC-PatternSpammer/README.md

 # GTNH-OC-PatternSpammer
-A script specifically for automating pattern creation for gluon/magmatter.
+A script specifically for automating tedious pattern creation.

-(Although it could be used for spamming any kind of pattern.
-Just check the `dusts.lua` and `fluids.lua` files.

 ## Content